Meister Painters

 We generally use flat for ceilings, a scrubbable/washable, low-

-sheen matt for most walls, and semi-gloss for trim, doors, and
+sheen matt for most walls, and semi-gloss or satin for trim, doors,

 bathrooms, laundry rooms, children's rooms, and kitchen